-The Bugscope Project enables live interactive control of an FEI XL-30 ESEM FEG microscope through a web browser.
+The Bugscope Project lets students control an FEI FEG 450 ESEM microscope through a web browser.
 An ESEM is an Environmental Scanning Electron Microscope that is similar to, and often operates as, a traditional scanning electron microscope (SEM).

-Bugscope is an educational outreach project that was created in 1999 and continues with support from the Beckman Institute at the University of Illinois at Urbana-Champaign.
-Staff members in the Beckman Institute's multi-user microscopy suite donate their time to run up to 3 live Bugscope sessions a week.
+Bugscope is an educational outreach project.
+It began in 1999, and continues with support from the Beckman Institute at the University of Illinois at Urbana-Champaign.
+Staff members in the Beckman Institute's microscopy suite donate their time to run up to three live Bugscope sessions a week.
 Schools apply online and pay nothing to participate.
-Once an application is accepted, we will arrange to schedule the date and time of the live interactive session.
+Once an application is accepted, we schedule the date and time of the live interactive session.

-A live Bugscope session typically runs about an hour and is scheduled to allow the teacher to participate during his/her class period.
-Teachers can choose to login from a single machine, connected to a projector, or allow students to login individually or in groups on their own computers.
-The live interface allows all participants to see the latest images coming from the microscope, ask questions via the built-in chat, and have the opportunity to control the microscope.
+A session lasts about an hour, during the teacher's regular class period.
+The teacher can login from a single computer connected to a projector, or let students login individually or in groups from their own computers.
+The live interface lets everyone see the microscope's images, ask questions via online chat, and of course control the microscope.

-Teachers have the opportunity to send in insect specimens their classrooms collect to be viewed during their live session or we can use samples from what's available in our own collection.
-Teachers are encouraged to use their live session time to focus on exploring the samples and asking questions, opting to review and discuss the images "offline" afterword as the complete transcript and images are archived on the Bugscope website.
+Teachers can either send in insect specimens collected by their students, or use samples from Bugscope's own collection.
+Teachers should use their live session time to explore the samples and ask questions.
+Only afterwards should they review and discuss the images, from the complete chat transcript and images on the Bugscope website's archive.

-The live session experience is flexible and exciting: Parents can join their student's session, co-ops of homeschoolers can connect from their own homes, and kids home sick can even join their classrooms online!
+The live session experience is flexible and exciting.
+Parents can join their student's session, co-ops of homeschoolers can connect from individual homes, and even kids home sick can join their classmates.